Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Discussion and Conclusions

-\textit{Conclusions}—— In conclusion, we investigate the boundary effects on the edge loss probability in finite-size non-Hermitian lossy lattice.
+In conclusion, we investigate the boundary effects on the edge loss probability a in finite-size non-Hermitian lossy lattice.
 On one hand, in the presence of a strong non-Hermitian skin effect accompanied by a large derivative of the Lyapunov exponent at zero, the boundary exhibits weak scattering but strong confinement.
-In this regime, the power-law bulk modes, arising either from the condition of imaginary gap opening or imaginary gap closing under extreme dissipation, are confined by the boundary, leading to edge burst.
+In this regime, the power-law bulk modes, arising from either the condition of imaginary gap closing or imaginary gap opening under extreme dissipation, are confined by the boundary, leading to edge burst.
 On the other hand, when the derivative of the Lyapunov exponent at zero is small, the boundary induces significant reflection.
 As a result, even if the conditions for an edge burst are satisfied in the infinite limit, boundary scattering in a finite-size system can suppress the edge loss probability.

+Our work complements the investigation of the edge burst by addressing it from the boundary perspective and provides essential insights for experimental realizations, as experimental systems are inherently finite-sized.
+Consequently, boundary scattering can be clearly observed in all experimental setups (e.g., optical lattices, acoustic lattices) and numerical simulations whenever the boundary confinement is not overwhelmingly strong.
+Finally, exploring either quantum walks under generalized boundary conditions~\cite{PhysRevLett.127.116801} that interpolate between PBCs and OBCs or non-Hermitian systems with size‑dependent coupling or scale‑free critical behavior~\cite{li2020critical} may reveal richer phenomena concerning edge loss probability and boundary effects.\\

 \textbf{Conflict of interest}

 The authors declare that they have no conflict of interest.

 \textbf{Acknowledgments}